TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.43.md

 ---

-But it is not so among you: but whosoever would become great among you, shall be your minister;
+But it shall not be so among you, but whoever wants to become great among you shall be your servant.